Seancrouch00/Network_ScannerV1/README.md

 An advanced network scanner built with Python.
 It provides multiple features including port scanning, banner grabbing, service detection, and stealth scanning capabilities.

+Please note file structure would not upload at the bottom is the file structure may not be displaying properly will be resolved in future.

 Features:

 - Port Scanning: Detect open ports on target IPs.